Become an RCO

 - Renew registration with the Department of City Planning on a biennial basis.

 What is the criteria for becoming a RCO?

 The requirements to become an RCO include:

-- 501(c)3 nonprofit corporation in good standing with the state of Pennsylvania, or affiliation with a 501(c)3 nonprofit corporation in good standing with the state of Pennsylvania via a Memorandum of Understanding
+- 501(c)3 nonprofit organization in good standing with the state of Pennsylvania, or affiliation with a 501(c)3 nonprofit corporation in good standing with the state of Pennsylvania via a Memorandum of Understanding

 - Adopted bylaws